Take your coffee shops, your latte sets and your plastic macaroons,

 Your dry toasties and your muffins, your lunch-time offers and all those

-Lovers cheating, aluminium insignificant seating.
+Lovers cheating, aluminum insignificant seating.

 Your so-called loyal, coffee-cafe sluts who want it, not too hot,